alonsonina95/OOP-Concepts/OOP concepts.md

 	- First; identify which structures (objects) to manipulate data
 	- Second; identify what algorithms each structure will use

-## 3 Aspects of an object
+## What is Abstraction?

-- Identity: What is the location?
+- The idea or concept of something (a person)
-- State = What does it store?
+- Focus on the essential qualities of my person
-- Behavior = How does it act?
+- My person **should** have

 ## What are classes?
 - Template or blueprint from which objects are made